r-manimaran/Langchain/chat-ollama-FastApi/README.md

 # FastApi with Ollama - Deepseek-r1

+This project demonstrates the integration of FastAPI with Ollama, specifically using the Deepseek-r1 language model.
+It provides a REST API interface to interact with the Deepseek-r1:7b model running in a Docker container.
+The application includes API key authentication, request handling, and container management features.

+## Key Features
+- Docker-based Ollama deployment
+- FastAPI integration with Deepseek-r1:7b model
+- API key authentication
+- Open-WebUI interface support
+- Comprehensive container management

+## Prerequisites
+- Docker
+- Python with FastAPI
+- Ollama

 ## Ollama in Docker

 - Download and run the `ollama` in the docker container